Find Affordable College Courses

 Bar Harbor, ME

 A rank of #2 on this year’s list means College of the Atlantic is a great place for other multi/interdisciplinary studies students working on their bachelor’s degree.
-Located in the town of Bar Harbor, College of the Atlantic is a private not-for-profit school with a small student population.
+Located in the town of Bar Harbor, College of the Atlantic is a private not-for-profit college with a fairly small student population.

 Of the 86 students majoring in other interdisciplinary studies at College of the Atlantic, 29% are male and 71% are female.